Sources of information

 There is much other data about land use and its effects on the economy and environment.
 The list above concentrates on UK and mainly Scottish sources and is typically used by Squire and colleagues to help form opinions and give advice.
 Other sources commonly referred to are those from the Food and Agriculture Organisation of the United Nations (FAO), Organisation for Economic Cooperation and Development (OECD), World Health Organisations (WHO), World Trade Organisation (WTO) and links around the UN’s Sustainable Development Goals (SDG).
 To find these search for the abbreviation (FAO, etc.) plus a topic of interest such as ‘annual crop production’.

 Researchers also use a wealth of scientific reports and papers, but many of them are not available without subscription or payment for download.
 This non-availability of much scientific and technical research can be a major problem for the interested member of the public who wants to find out more.
 Matters are improving since both the Scottish Government and the EU increasingly require the results of research are available online or ‘open access’.
-An example of a recent open access paper is published by the journal Food and Energy Security at https://doi.org/10.1002/fes3.175
+Examples of a recent open access papers on topics of land use in Scotland can be viewed in the journals Ecosystem Health and Sustainability at https://doi.org/10.1080/20964129.2017.1368873 and Food and Energy Security at https://doi.org/10.1002/fes3.175.

 James Hutton Institute Dundee UK (Principle Scientist to 2018, honorary 2019 onwards)